 When you're broke, you don't have to be bored.
 Pack a bag of snacks and a bottle of water from home and head out and explore the city.
 The only thing you'll be spending on is commute.
 And, if you've got your own vehicle, that's even better.
 Here are things you can do in Pune for free.

-Considered one of the most beautiful gardens in Pune (and boy, does Pune have a lot of them), the Osho Garden is a Japanese Zen garden founded by the Shunyo foundation.
+Considered one of the most beautiful gardens in Pune, the Osho Garden is a Japanese Zen garden founded by the Shunyo foundation.
 Built in 1994 on a nullah, it is also known as Nala Park.
-It attracts a varied crowd: From students, children, older folks to bird-waters, runners and even couples.
+It attracts a varied crowd.
 Situated behind the Osho Ashram in Koregaon Park, the Osho Garden spans a total area of whopping 5 hectares.
 So you don’t have to travel very far for that breath of fresh air.
-The Osho Garden is open from 6 AM to 9 AM and from 4 PM to 7 PM everyday.
+The Osho Garden is open from 6 am to 9 am and from 4 pm to 7 pm everyday.
 So, if you ever just want to chill, read a book, go for a jog or walk, you know just the place.
+It is also one of the most romantic spots in Pune.

 Gyaan Adab Centre

 If you love the written word and visual poetry, Gyaan Adab is just for you.
-Gyaan Adab is a literary Centre focused on making literature easily accessible to the masses.
-It nurtures new creative work while showcasing old and established literary and artistic tradition.
-Grab a book from the well-stocked library with titles across genres and languages.
-Or check out their stimulating art gallery; best seen at the inauguration of their exhibitions, during which they invite creative people to celebrate the work on display through poetry, music, theatre and literary renditions.
+It is a literary centre focused on making literature easily accessible to the masses mainly through events, meets, discussions, etc. Some of their events are free of cost that you can attand.
+Or, grab a book from the well-stocked library with titles across genres and languages.
+Visit their stimulating art gallery too.
 So the next time you’re seeking some solitude and art, head to this cozy treasure trove, tucked away in Kalyani Nagar.

 If you've got no money to spend to visit an art gallery, head to Kasba Peth and do an art hop by yourself.
 You'll spot works by various street artists from the 2013 Pune Street Art Project.
 About 100 metres away from the main entrance of Shaniwar Wada, you'll start spotting graffiti that's cool.
 There are a ton of nooks, so keep your eyes wide open for some art.
 There's no map to follow, but you can make a trail of your own and hop around the peth.